Avanade/NTangle/docs/SqlServer.md

 ## Overview

-At its core _nTangle_ is a database-driven code-generation solution, in that it leverages an existing database to infer its underlying schema (tables and columns).
+At its core _nTangle_ is a database-driven code-generation solution, in that it leverages an existing source database to infer its underlying schema (tables and columns).
 A YAML (or JSON) configuration file is required to define the CDC requirements, being the root and child tables, and their relationships, representing the entity (aggregate root).
-The _nTangle_ code-gen tool connects to the database, and using the YAML configuration generates the required database (main and sidecar), and .NET publishing runtime artefacts.
+The _nTangle_ code-gen tool connects to the database, and using the YAML configuration generates the required database (source and sidecar), and .NET publishing runtime artefacts.
 This publishing runtime then uses the database's CDC capabilities to detect changes to the underlying tables and trigger the creation of the related entity events that are then published.

 ![Overview](../images/Overview.png "Overview")

 The core components are:
-- **Database** - the existing tables (main database), plus generated _nTangle_ runtime artefacts (including outbox) in separate sidecar database;
+- **Database** - the existing tables (source database), plus generated _nTangle_ runtime artefacts (including outbox) in separate sidecar database;
 - **Config** - the _nTangle_ code-gen configuration;
 - **Tooling** - the _nTangle_ code generator and resulting generated publisher .NET runtime;
 - **Events** - the resulting published entity event (depicted as a [CloudEvent](https://cloudevents.io/)).